dtsong/vgccorner/backend/TEST_COVERAGE.md

 ## Overview

-Comprehensive unit test suite for the BattleForge backend with **25+ test cases** covering all major components, edge cases, and error scenarios.
+Comprehensive unit test suite for the VGCCorner backend with **25+ test cases** covering all major components, edge cases, and error scenarios.

 ## Test Files Created